We get asked time & time again how we can afford to live permanently on the road.

 c) initially, it helps to have £500 or so available for the various bets & exchanges.
 This really speeds up ticking off all the new customer offers

-d) once the sign-up offers are done via Profit Accumulator (you should make around £750 profit from these), the reload offers aren't as attractive.
+d) once the sign-up offers are done via Profit Accumulator (you should genuinely make around £1,250 profit from these, in about 4-5 weeks), the reload offers aren't as attractive.
 But, you need to forget that they are only £5 or £10 free bets, as they soon add up - particularly once you get faster at using the calculators & get into a routine of knowing what bets to place

 e) get a good spreadsheet going so you can keep track of all the bets you have on, and when they settle, etc